 They’re standing guard over the giant statues of komodo dragons, bathing in the fountains, and milling around other tourists.
 Hang onto your stuff as you explore and keep your bag secure.
 The monkeys will steal anything they can get their claws on!

 The Sacred Monkey Forest Sanctuary is located at the southern end of town, at the foot of Jl.
 Monkey Forest.
-You can buy your ticket on arrival – it costs 80,000 IDR (6 USD) per person.
-Opening hours are 9 am – 4 pm.
+You can buy your ticket on arrival – it costs 80,000 IDR ($5.5 US) per person from Monday to Friday and 100,000 IDR ($6.5 US) during the weekend.
+Opening hours are 9 am – 5 pm.
 Allow 1.5 -2 hours for the Sacred Monkey Forest Sanctuary!

 Ubud Palace & Saraswati Temple